Jules Ladoumègue: Early running career

 Ladoumègue was born at La Bastide, Bordeaux.
 He made his first impression in the track world by finishing third in the 1926 French 5000 m championship while still a teenager.
-Later that year, he improved his 5000 m time with a 15:11 3/5 run against Great Britain, finishing the year ranked 20th in the event.
+Later that year, he improved his 5000 m time with a 15:11 3/5 run against the United Kingdom, finishing the year ranked 20th in the event.

 Despite his success, Ladoumègue was discouraged by a French track expert who said his long strides were not suited for long distances, so he moved down to the 1500 m in 1927.
 However, he did not find much success that year, running a best of only 4:03.6 and finishing sixth in the French championships.

 In 1928, he started to run for Stade Français under famed coach Charles Poulenard, and his improvement was dramatic.
 On 3 June, Ladoumègue ran 3:58.0, then 3:55.2 a week later.
 Two weeks after that, he ran 15:03.2 over 5000 m.
-Then, on 1 July, won the Paris championships in 3:54.6, followed by a victory in the French championships in 3:52.2.
+Then, on 1 July, he won the Paris championships in 3:54.6, followed by a victory in the French championships in 3:52.2.
 The latter time ranked Ladoumègue as third-fastest all-time over the distance and a favourite at the 1928 Olympics in Amsterdam.